 I recently asked the question on social media what words people associate with stepfamily, stepmom and step kids.
-It is incredible to me the amount of negative word associations with these phrases.
+It is incredible to me the number of negative word associations with these phrases.
 Words came up like the other, difficult, adjustment, wicked, evil, different decisions, scary but fun, would I do this again, instant, and challenging.
 It is remarkable to me how the role surrounding a stepmom is already, forgive my language, but doomed before she has even had a chance to embrace her role.

 Many stepmoms suffer from depression, anxiety and a general feeling of isolation.
 This is normal to go through these feelings.
 I can tell you that I’ve been there and it takes a lot of effort to keep inserting yourself back into the family when you feel like the odds are stacked against you.
 This is where it is crucial to stay positive and reflect on the reasons why you chose to be in this network of people.